 –Lowercase letters have varying heights.
 A “b” is taller than an “a,” “y” dips below the line, etc. So you aren’t going to center each letter top to bottom on the plastic.
 Use any of the methods discussed to add a guide for the line the word sits on.
 If you’re using a transparent transfer material you can see the guide through it.
 You can draw a line or use lines on the tape itself.
 Notice here I’ve also marked a line vertically on my transfer tape and my guide showing the middle of the insert.
 That gives me 4 spots to align with one another.

 Use a hinge

-–This works easiest with transfer paper instead of tape.
+This works easiest with transfer paper instead of tape.
 Cut a piece of transfer paper the height of your letter + the margin above the letter on the plastic + 1/2″.
 Since the transfer tape is going to be exposed as we do this, it’s nice to work on a teflon mat or the shiny side of your mat cover.
-After you put your the transfer paper on the front of your vinyl, draw a line on the front of it – above the letter the where the top of the plastic should.
+After you put the transfer paper on the front of your vinyl, draw a line on the front of it – above the letter the where the top of the plastic should be.
 Notice how I used a completed piece as a guide.

 Trim the sides until you’re just outside the letter, or until you have even margins on each side of it (put a scrap piece of vinyl backing over the sticky parts if you like).
 You can even draw the rectangle all around it as we did above.

 Now flip it over and remove the vinyl’s backing.
 While you’re still on the wrong side, move the backing down until it just touches the top of the letter and replace it on the letter.
 The backing should cover the entire letter and it’s edge should be right at the top of the letter.
 There will be some of the transfer paper sticky area showing.
 That’s why we left that margin — we’re going to use the sticky as a helper.